 CAF (Currency Adjustment Factor) – a fee placed on top of freighting charges for carrier companies to compensate for exchange rate risks.

 CE (Conformité Européenne) – a certification mark that indicates conformity with quality, health, safety and environmental protection standards for products sold within the European Economic Area.
+See what is important in the case of a CE mark.

 CFR (Cost and Freight) – rule for sea and inland waterway transport defined by Incoterms 2010.
 The seller pays for the carriage of the goods up to the named port of destination but is not responsible for buying insurance.